 Subletting is not something all landlords allow, and you can be charged a hefty fine for going against this.
 So be sure you know whether or not you are allowed to sublet your apartment if you need to move out early.

 Question 8: Is your deposit fully refundable?

-Some landlords might include fixed costs you have to pay when you move out in your lease such as a re-painting or repair fee or even pet deposits that gets taken out of your security deposit.
-Before you start making plans for your security deposit you want to confirm whether you are getting it all back or not.
+Some landlords might include fixed costs you have to pay upon moving out, such as a re-painting or repair fee or even pet deposits that get taken out of your security deposit.
+Before you start making plans to spend your security deposit, first confirm whether you are getting it all back or not.

-Object to anything in your lease?
+Do you object to anything in your apartment lease?
 Let your landlord know before you sign it and be sure to have any changes documented directly in the lease or as an amendment to the lease.

-One other very important thing to consider when moving into a new apartment is getting renters insurance to protect your personal property from theft, flooding or fire - your landlord's insurance will not cover your personal property.
+One other thing to consider when moving into a new apartment is renters insurance.
+It will protect your personal property from theft, flooding or fire.
+Your landlord's insurance will not cover your personal property.